mintesnot96/DeepMedScan/README.md

 License
 This project is licensed under the MIT License.

-Acknowledgments
+### Acknowledgments
 The CNN models utilized in this project underwent training using publicly available medical image datasets.
-We extend our heartfelt appreciation to the contributors and organizations responsible for curating and facilitating access to these datasets.
-Furthermore, we would like to express our gratitude to the open-source community for their invaluable contributions to the fields of deep learning and computer vision.
-And, we are deeply grateful to our teacher for providing us with this project opportunity.
+We want to say a big thank you to the people and organizations that collected and shared the medical image datasets we used in this project.
+We are also grateful to the open-source community for their valuable contributions to deep learning and computer vision.
+Lastly, we would like to express our appreciation to our teacher for giving us the chance to work on this project.